-Court Orders Police To File Bill of Indictment on Ahmed Suale ‘Killer’
+Court Orders Police To File Bill Of Indictment On Ahmed Suale ‘Killer’

 The court has given the police up to May 13, 2025, to file the document before the court.

-Chief Inspector Nana Afua Bamfoa Bamfo appearing before the court today prayed for some time to put their house in order.
+Chief Inspector Nana Afua Bamfoa Bamfo, appearing before the court on Thursday, prayed for some time to put their house in order.

 She also informed the court that the accused was unsuccessful in securing a bail as the High Court has denied his bail application and remanded him into prison custody.